splunk/observability-workshop/docs/module-support/vm.md

 ## 1. Deploy SignalFx Smart Agent via install script on a VM

-You will need to obtain your Access Token from the SignalFx UI.
-You can find your Access Token by clicking on your profile icon on the top right of the SignalFx UI.
+You will need to obtain your Access Token from the Splunk UI.
+You can find your Access Token by clicking on your profile icon on the top right of the Splunk UI.
 Then select _**Organization Settings → Access Tokens**_.
 Expand the Default token, then click on _**Show Token**_ to expose your token.
 Later in the lab you can come back here and click the _**Copy**_ button which will copy it to your clipboard so you can paste it when you need to provide an access token in the lab.

 ![Access Token](../images/smartagent/access-token.png)